 –I am in my 30th year, and I’m going to tell you that this (Smart Bodies) has been one of the best things that I have seen in education in a long time as far as what I learned going through it, what the kids were learning, the excitement that they had going through… It really was excellent.
 It was one of the best.

 –I did Take 10! at the beginning of every science class.
 So we did the jumping jacks and singing songs… They got into it… It was wonderful… They loved it so much they wanted to continue.
 “Do we have to stop?” (they’d say, and I’d say,) “No, we don’t.
-Do ya’ll want to go on?”The LSU AgCenter is one of 10 institutions of higher education in the Louisiana State University System.
-Headquartered in Baton Rouge, it provides educational services in every parish and conducts research that contributes to the economic development of the state.
+Do ya’ll want to go on?”The LSU AgCenter is an institution of higher education in Louisiana, which is headquartered in Baton Rouge.
+The LSU AgCenter provides educational services in every parish and conducts research that contributes to the economic development of the state.
 The LSU AgCenter does not grant degrees nor benefit from tuition increases.
 The LSU AgCenter plays an integral role in supporting agricultural industries, enhancing the environment, and improving the quality of life through its 4-H youth, family and community programs.

 Send to friend